buildout/buildout/README.txt

    dependencies.
 It installs their console-script entry points with the needed eggs included in their paths.

+`z3c.recipe.scripts <http://pypi.python.org/pypi/z3c.recipe.scripts>`_
+  This scripts recipe builds interpreter scripts and entry point scripts based on eggs.
+These scripts have more features and flexibility than the ones offered by zc.recipe.egg.

 `zc.recipe.testrunner <http://pypi.python.org/pypi/zc.recipe.testrunner>`_
    The testrunner egg creates a test runner script for one or more eggs.